-This concludes the presentation of the semantics of non-declarative filters (ie, without groupby and orderby).
-These form a Turing complete formalism (full proof in Appendix B):
+This concludes the presentation of the semantics of nondeclarative filters (ie, without groupby and orderby).
+These form a Turing complete formalism (complete proof in the full version):

 Theorem 7 (Turing completeness).
 The language formed by constants, variables, pairs, equality, and applications of non-declarative filters is Turing complete.